adrienshen/eggroll-pos/README.md

 # eggroll-pos

-Restaurant margins are slim enough already, typically between 5% and 10%.
-And now SaaS companies and tech platforms want a piece of that as well.
-The opensource project, eggroll-pos will be a completely free restaurant pos and online ordering solution that you can self host and not have to pay a dime to platforms.
+This open-source project will be an attempt to build modern, free restaurant pos and online ordering solution that you can self host and not have to pay a dime to platforms.
 Restaurants will have control of their customer data and market however they see fit whether that is email or sms marketing.

 ## Getting started